cloudsmith-io/cloudsmith-cli/README.md

 - `api_host`: The API host to connect to.
 - `api_proxy`: The API proxy to connect through.
+- `api_ssl_verify`: Whether or not to use SSL verification for requests.
 - `api_user_agent`: The user agent to use for requests.

 ### Credentials (credentials.ini)